|

 3 - |

-There may be perfectly valid reasons why you can't do any of the above so phone us on
+There may be perfectly valid reasons why you can't do any of the above so

 |

-We value our customers and apologise for any delay or inconvenience our security checks may cause.
+We value our customers and apologise for any delay or inconvenience our security

-Your ISP is Blocking Port 25
+What Happens if Your ISP is Blocking Port 25?

 To send email on the Internet you must use TCP Port 25.